Sobolev5/upserver/README.md

 `upserver` it is a free monitoring tool with **repair** option.
 You can specify the ip of your server, login and password.
-If your server is unavailable, `upserver` will connect automatically and execute restore commands.
+If your server is unavailable, `upserver` will connect automatically
+and execute restore commands.

 ![](https://github.com/Sobolev5/upserver/blob/master/interface/static/upserver.png)

 Example of use:
 - server monitoring
 - uptime statistic
-- env secrets (in development)
-- log collectors (in development)
+- log collectors
-- server down alerting (in development)
+- server down alerting

 ## Install and run
 Clone repository first: